aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

-To face these uncertainties and start learning, let's make a complete working system for a tiny core subset of the problem: just enough to run our first example.
+To face these uncertainties and start learning, let's make a complete working system for a tiny core subset of the problem: just enough to run our `greet.py`.
 (This staging may shore up my explanations the same way it helped me learn: if it comes to clearing up doubtful points by poking at the actual running code, it's easiest when it's smallest.)
-Figure 1 lists the AST classes we'll need to handle, and their fields.
-(In some of the cases, like `Call`, full Python includes more fields.)
+Figure 0 lists the AST classes we'll need to handle, and their fields.
+The second line, for instance, means that one type of statement is `ast.Assign`, which has a list of target expressions (the `*` means a list) and a value expression.
+This represents statements like `x = y = 2+3`, with `x` and `y` as targets.
+Python uses a tool to generate all of the AST classes from these declarations---it's another tiny compiler of a sort---though we're using them just as documentation.
+(In some of the cases, like `Call`, full Python includes more fields which I've left out.)

     # in tailbiter.py:
     import ast, collections, dis, types, sys